 (from Ch.
 46, par.
 16-5.01)

-(a) The election authority shall, at least 46
+(a) Except as otherwise provided in this Code, the election authority shall, at least 46

 days prior to the date of any election at which federal officers

 are elected and 45 days prior to any other regular election, have a

 sufficient number of ballots printed so that such ballots will be available